What is your leadership style? There you go — you are all questions.

 7. Coaching results in exceptional work.
 Work that is not only good or excellent but above and beyond expectation, is often a result of applying coaching as a leadership style.
 Aim for high-quality standards.

-Coaching Leadership Style on Virtual Teams
+Coaching as a Leadership Style on Virtual Teams

 Great coaches ask thought-provoking questions.